broadinstitute/2020_scWorkshop/README.md

 ### Running Rstudio in Docker AWS

+#### Access the EC2 Instance

+There is a nice breakdown from another Physalia course on instructions for different operating systems and accessing AWS.
+It is called [Connection to the Amazon EC2 service](https://gitlab.com/bfosso/metabarcoding_physalia/-/blob/master/unix_short_tutorial/how_to_connect.md).
+This will help with connecting to the AWS instance to run docker.

+#### Access Rstudio

 After running the below command go to your web browser at the link indicated.
 Log into Rstudio by using,
   - **username:** rstudio
   - **password:** train